 The surge of one-off WFH expenses seems to have now settled, with miscellaneous expenses — or expenses employees’ didn’t know how to categorize — dropping from No. 5 to No. 10.
 And the days of WFH lunches and video conference happy hours may be coming to an end, with grocery stores and supermarkets dropping from the No. 9 to the No. 12 spot.

 Looking at the shift in employee spending quarter-over-quarter, it’s apparent employees were eager to leave their work-from-home offices, get outdoors, and partake in social activities.
 In Q1, TripActions Liquid card purchases that were processed via swipe or chip (indicating that the purchase was made in person) represented 13% of all payments; in Q2, that share increased to 46%.
 Furthermore, in Q2, expenses for entertaining clients increased 505% quarter-over-quarter.

 The share of recreation services spend, which includes activities like mini-golf and table tennis, shot up 107% in Q2.
-Additionally, the share of business spend on team off-sites at amusement and theme parks (majority Six Flags, Walt Disney World, and Disneyland) increased a whopping 1178%, which which correlates to the closure of many amusement parks in Q1.
+Additionally, the share of business spend on team off-sites at amusement and theme parks (majority Six Flags, Walt Disney World, and Disneyland) increased a whopping 1178%, which correlates to the closure of many amusement parks in Q1.

 Movie theaters and bars each saw gains in Q2.
 And sports tickets, a common purchase pre-pandemic, made a comeback in the second quarter.
 Additionally, the share of spend on social groups and professional associations, like the American Psychological Association (APA) and Construction Financial Management Association (CFMA), went up as employees began networking again.